 UV absorbing chemicals are added to these fabrics to give constant protection against the sun’s rays.

-These fabrics should have UPF (Ultraviolet Protection Factor) ratings and agency wise / country wise approvals to be authentic.
+These fabrics should have UPF (Ultraviolet Protection Factor) ratings and agency-wise / country-wise approvals to be authentic.
 UPF with 50+ is considered the best in sun protection from UVA and UVB rays.
 An ok UPF would be above 15.

 Tightly woven/knitted fabrics

 When the fabric is tightly woven or knitted they do not have holes between their fibers for the sun’s rays to pass through.
 Synthetic fabrics like nylon and polyester are very tightly woven and hence they are favorites as sun-blocking fabrics.
 Good quality tightly structured Nylon fabric is used to make UV resistant umbrella fabric.

 Cotton denim fabric has a twill weave which is strong and very tightly woven which makes it a good barrier against sun rays.But usually synthetic fabrics have more UV protection than natural fibers.

 Dark colors can block sun rays.
 This is why most of the umbrellas are black.
 Dark colors include colors like black, navy blue, Indigo, dark green, dark maroon etc.

 This refers to garment construction details to make sure that the sun’s rays are not in contact with skin by including long sleeves, full length trousers, skirts, high neck collars, wide brims on head coverings etc.

 There are laundry additives that can add an extra UV coating on the surface of fabrics.
 Eg. products like Sun Guard.
 The effect of these additives is not permanent and can wear off after a specified number of washes.